The O’Reilly Factor Is Also Making Waves Across the Atlantic

 In 2011, he staunchly defended Rebekah Brooks, the protegee who oversaw his British newspapers, including the News of the World tabloid, which sat at the center of the hacking scandal.
 After flying in to London to deal with the fast-escalating crisis, Murdoch was asked by reporters what his top priority was.
 He gestured towards Brooks and said: “This one.”

-Yet within days, the News of the World was summarily shut down, and Brooks resigned from her high-profile post, eventually facing criminal charges, of which she was acquitted.
+Yet within days, the News of the World was summarily shut down, the politically toxic Murdochs were forced to ditch their bid to acquire Sky (then known as BSkyB), and Brooks resigned from her high-profile post, eventually facing criminal charges, of which she was acquitted.

 O’Reilly is likely to be in for similar treatment from his big boss.